redux-saga/redux-saga/docs/api/README.md

 - If there are pending takers, then invoke the oldest taker with the message.
 - Otherwise put the message on the underlying buffer

-`Channel.flush():` Used extract all buffered messages from the channel.
+`Channel.flush():` Used to extract all buffered messages from the channel.
 It empties the channel.

 `Channel.close():` closes the channel which means no more puts will be allowed.
 If there are pending takers and no buffered messages, then all takers will be invoked with `END`.
 If there are buffered messages, then those messages will be delivered first to takers until the buffer become empty.
 Any remaining takers will be then invoked with `END`.